arsenybobrov/lichtbrecher/docs/firstSteps.md

 ### Add content

 In Prismic, return to *Documents*, Create new document, call it "homepage" and use the Custom Type "homepage".
-Inside the document go to *Content* and add some text into the fields "headline" and "richtext".
+Inside the document go to *Content* and add some text into the fields "richtext".

-In "headline" you can set it to be "Heading 1" to "Heading 6".
-This corresponds to *h1* to *h6* through our Headline-atom.

 In "richtext" you can use the WYSIWYG-editor.